Aims to develop an understanding of environmental sciences through the integration of theoretical, practical and field based approaches.

 Irish Leaving Certificate

-Offer in the range H4,H4,H4,H4,H4 to H3,H3,H3,H4,H4 to include a subject from the following: Geography, Economics, Biology, Physics, Chemistry, Maths, Physical Education, IT, Home Economics.
+Offer in the range H4,H4,H4,H4,H4 to H3,H3,H3,H4,H4 to include two subjects from the following: Geography, Economics, Biology, Physics, Chemistry, Mathematics, Physical Education, IT, Home Economics.

-Overall International Baccalaureate profile minimum 24 points to include 12 at Higher Level to include a subject from the following: Geography, Economics, Biology, Physics, Chemistry, Maths, Physical Education, IT, Home Economics.
+Overall International Baccalaureate profile minimum 24 points to include 12 at Higher Level to include two subjects from the following: Geography, Economics, Biology, Physics, Chemistry, Mathematics, Physical Education, IT, Home Economics.

 Access to Higher Education (HE)

-GCSE passes at grade C (or grade 4) or above, or equivalent in Mathematics, English and double award science are required.
+GCSE passes at grade C or above, or equivalent in Mathematics, English and double award science are required.